Five real reasons to attend Disrupt 2020 online – TechCrunch

 2. Network for weeks with CrunchMatch

 You’ll need an effective tool to help you connect with thousands of Disrupt attendees around the world.
 CrunchMatch, our free, AI-powered networking platform (think speed dating for techies) is up and running.
-Simply register for Disrupt, and you can start connecting with the right people to build your empire now, weeks ahead of time.
+Simply register for Disrupt and you can start connecting with the right people to build your empire now, weeks ahead of time.
 Schedule 1:1 video calls to meet new customers, pitch investors, recruit engineers and developers or interview prospective employees.

 3. Extra Crunch Stage